-5.114 Students with Parents/Guardians Employed by the Santa Rosa County School District
+5.1143 Students with Parents/Guardians Employed by the Santa Rosa County School District

 Students with parents/guardians employed by the Santa Rosa County School District are allowed to enroll in a district school within the school zoned feeder pattern of their assigned work location provided space is available.
+Parent/Guardians must provide verification of employment to receiving school upon request to transfer.

-5.115 Classroom Transfers
+5.1154 Classroom Transfers